-Shut down the DataNode using the applicable commands in the Controlling HDP Services Manually section of the HDP Reference Guide.
+Shut down the DataNode using the applicable commands in Controlling HDP Services Manually.

 2. Mount a Portion of DataNode Memory for HDFS

 To use DataNode memory as storage, you must first mount a portion of the DataNode memory for use by HDFS.